 The SIS Alumni-Student Mentoring Program offers an outstanding opportunity for SIS students to gain a career-building head start.
 Our program bridges academic life and the realities that lie ahead in today’s job market.

 The Program matches students with alumni mentors for a year, considering each student’s career goals and educational interests.
+In 2016, we successfully matched 38 pairs of mentors and mentees.
 Mentors listen and advise, serving as sounding boards and providing guidance and contacts to steer mentees toward their goals.

 The program is not limited to metro-DC-based SIS alumni.
 We welcome “e-mentors” as well.
 Alumni can mentor students effectively wherever they live.
 The program's rewards are meaningful and enduring for students and alumni alike.

 2016-17 Alumni Mentor Work for the Following Organizations

 Federal Emergency Management Agency